Baby carriers

 • Shivering (not always present)

-• Unusual lethargy, less responsive to stimuli
+• Unusual lethargy, baby less responsive to stimuli

-• Less crying or baby seems “absent”
+• Baby cries less or seems "absent"

-• Refusal to feed or difficulty sucking
+• baby refuses to feed or has difficulty sucking

 What to do in case of hypothermia?
+When to worry?

-1. Head indoors immediately, away from drafts.
+1. Get back inside to warmth, away from drafts.

-Babywearing as a Solution to Keep Baby Warm
+Babywearing as a solution to keep baby warm

-Thermal benefits of babywearing in winter
+Thermal benefits of wearing baby in winter

-Front-carrying in winter is magical:
+Front carrying in winter is magical:

 • You share your body heat with baby